Machine Robo Mugenbine: Core figures

-The majority of the series consists of figures called Mugenroids, basic block-proportioned figures that can contort and fold into various shapes, most notably a cube, to form the core of its various modes.
+The majority of the series consists of robot figures called Mugenroids, basic block-proportioned figures that can contort and fold into various shapes, most notably a cube, to form the core of its various modes.
 While they generally look identical aside from color scheme, each Mugenroid has a different head sculpt.
 Most sets come with six to ten components called 'bine parts' that attach via the many pegs and holes on the Mugenroid, as well as on each other, to create other forms.
 At first, each figure featured an animal and vehicle mode only, but later sets expanded to include larger robot modes as well, and some even later sets did away with the vehicle mode.
 As the toyline expanded, new cores were created.
 Most notable is the Turboroid, which can't bend as many ways as its predecessor, but already has wheels attached to help form vehicle modes and included completely unique heads that could rotate.
 Others used no core figure at all, instead coming with a Mugen Engine that allows spinning gimmicks.
 Later figures use new core bots called Buildroids that are formed from parts themselves and feature small pilot figures called Roiders.

 Toy List

-Mugen Gattai series (ムゲン合体シリーズ)
+Mugen Alphabet Robot Gattai series (ムゲン合体シリーズ)

 The basic series of toys are referred to as "Mugen Gattai" (fusion) figures.
 The initial release of these figures came alphabetically, as well as having most Mugenroids (ムゲンロイド) feature a matching letter on the side of their head.
 This initial series is often called the "Letter" or "Alphabet" series for these reasons.
 The toyline is known for running themes for its figures.
 The toys Teiouryu, Uzumakidori, Wanrikiguma, and Yuutenma were called Ridebines (ライドバイン), as their vehicle modes don't require the Mugenroid to form its core, rather the parts formed a vehicle for the Mugenroid to ride on.
 The figures Quest Knight, Save Gunman, and Razor Ninja were referred to in commercials as the Three Musketeers and are designed after historical warrior types, a knight, a cowboy, and a ninja respectively.
 The various dinosaur figures, likewise, were considered their own subgroup.
 The series also introduced larger, deluxe figures.
 These included Victory Leon, an upgrade of Air Leon, and Zord Elephant.

 1 Fang Tiger and Kaiser Condor were reengineered from Air Leon and Carry Eagle respectively.

 2 Galaxy Rex and Heat Tricera also combine in animal mode as Mugen Brachio Double (ムゲンブラキオダブル).

 3 These figures are Turboroids and thus do not feature their assigned letter on their head sculpts.